Method Overloading in Programming

 3. Order of parameters

-Keep in mind that we cannot define two identical methods, meaning with the same name, same parameters and the same order, as this would result in a compilation error.
+Keep in mind that we cannot define two identical methods, meaning with the same name and the same parameters in the same order, as this would result in a compilation error.

 2 - Method overloading example in C#